Zy0d0x0/HS2-Wheel/README.md

 Connect the Ardunio and open up Device Manager, take note the Ardunio is currently displaying as a COM port.
-While the Ardunio is currently connected and showing as a COM port you should flash the Main-Wheel.ino sketch onto the ardunio ready.
+While the Ardunio is currently connected and showing as a COM port the `Main-Wheel.ino` needs to be put onto the Ardunio using what ever IDE you normaly use.

-When the Ardunio has the keyboard sketched flashed onto its onboard memory.
+When the Ardunio has the `Main-Wheel.ino` onto its onboard memory.
 We need to put the ardunio in DFU mode this can by done by using a jumper pin or a small peice of wire and shorting the 2 pins.